Ford to add 10,800 jobs making electric vehicles, batteries - KESQ

 Notably, the new factories will provide a vast new supply of jobs that will likely pay solid wages.
 Most of the new jobs will be full time, with a relatively small percentage having temporary status to fill in for vacations and absent workers.

 Together with its battery partner, SK Innovation of South Korea, Ford says it will spend $5.6 billion in rural Stanton, Tennessee, where it will build a factory to produce electric F-Series pickups.
 A joint venture called BlueOvalSK will construct a battery factory on the same site near Memphis, plus twin battery plants in Glendale, Kentucky, near Louisville.
-Ford estimated the Kentucky investment at $5.8 billion and said its share of the total would be $7 billion.
+Ford estimated the Kentucky investment at $5.8 billion and that the company’s share of the total would be $7 billion.

 With the new spending, Ford is making a significant bet on a future that envisions most drivers eventually making the shift to battery power from internal combustion engines, which have powered vehicles in the United States for more than a century.
 Should that transition run into disruptions or delays, the gamble could hit the company’s bottom line.
 Ford predicts 40% to 50% of its U.S. sales will be electric by 2030.
 For now, only about 1% of vehicles on America’s roads are powered by electricity.